Kevin0M16/NMSCoordinates/README.md

 ### Requirements

 The current version of NMSCoordinates requires No Man's Sky Beyond 2.11, but It could work with older versions.
- - [x] nmssavetool required - download the lasted NMSCoordinates release .zip, it's included.
+ - [x] nmssavetool required - download the latest NMSCoordinates release .zip above ^, everything you need is included.

 :exclamation: **Always back up all your game data and saves before any mods**